Annatto: History

 The annatto tree B. orellana is believed to originate in tropical regions from Mexico to Brazil.
-It was probably not initially used as a food additive, but for other purposes, such as ritual and decorative body painting (still an important tradition in many Brazilian native tribes, such as the Wari'); sunscreen; insect repellent; and for medical purposes.
+It was probably not initially used as a food additive, but for other purposes, such as ritual and decorative body painting (still an important tradition in many Brazilian native tribes, such as the Wari'), sunscreen, insect repellent, and for medical purposes.
 It was used for Mexican manuscript painting in the 16th century.
 Men of the Tsàchila tribe in Ecuador are highly recognizable thanks to their traditional bright orange hair, which is achieved by using crushed seeds of annatto.
 It is believed they have been doing so for centuries.

 Annatto has been traditionally used as both a coloring and flavoring agent in various cuisines from Latin America, the Caribbean, the Philippines, and other countries where it was taken home by Spanish and Portuguese colonizers in the 16th century.
 It has various local names according to region.
 Its use has spread in historic times to other parts of the world, and it was incorporated in local culinary traditions of many countries outside the Americas.

 Culinary uses

 Traditional cuisine

 Ground annatto seeds, often mixed with other seeds or spices, are used in the form of paste or powder for culinary use, especially in Latin American, Jamaican, Belizean, Chamorro, Vietnamese, and Filipino cuisines.
 In Mexican and Belizean cuisines, it is used to make the spice recado rojo.
 In Venezuela, annatto is used in the preparation of hallacas, huevos pericos, and other traditional dishes.
 In Puerto Rico, it is often simmered in oil or ground with seasonings and herbs to make sazón or used to make pasteles, arroz con gandules, and several other dishes, where it is one of the main ingredients.
 Annatto paste is an important ingredient of cochinita pibil, the slow-roasted pork dish popular in Mexico.
 It is also a key ingredient in the drink tascalate from Chiapas, Mexico.
 In the Philippines, it is used for the sauce of pancit palabok.
-In Guam, it is used to make a staple rice dish flavored with annatto, onion, garlic, butter, and other spices.

-In earlier times, the seeds of the plant were also used as a staple food in South and Central America.
-Today, an Inca recipe for beer made from cocoa, chilli, honey and annatto is available again.
-The recipe dates back to 1200 BC and is now marketed in North America under the trade name Dogfish Head Theobroma.
-In the prehistory and early history of South and Central America, the pure, soaked annatto seed was fermented with 5% honey for 10 days and sometimes used as a sole foodstuff.
-The continent's universities have now recognised the high nutrient content of the seed and are researching ways to reintroduce annatto as a foodstuff.
-However, practical solutions that would guarantee a basic food supply from the wild harvest have not yet been taken up again by the population.
+Annatto may provide an earthy, sweet and peppery flavor.